mikayp1967/Terraform/README.md

 ## kube (TF 1.0.6 - random choice I know)

+All TF1.0 onward code will be on master branch.

 I need a simple kube cluster to start testing on so here it is.

 ## basic-nw (TF 0.11.15)

+To use this you will need to be on branch TF011 otherwise pointing at modules and stuff won't work.
+This was just simple junk for the sake of doing some TF0.11 stuff so will likely not see much action

 This is a small project to create a 2-tier network
 The public tier will have ASG servers, NGW, IGW etc